meinsoft/Foxy/README.md

   </p>
 </div>

-Foxy is cli application that allows you to create virusses, brute force and use all payloads inside of Foxy.
+Foxy is cli application that allows you to create trojan , rat virusses and use all payloads inside of Foxy.
 Here is the installation script.
 ```
 git clone https://github.com/foxysec/Foxy